Jedis Alternative:

 Jedis and Redisson are two of the only three Java clients that are officially recommended by Redis.
 However, the two projects could hardly be more different in terms of their advantages and use cases.

-As mentioned above, the selling points for Jedis include ease of use and speed.
-Meanwhile, the benefits of Redisson include lightning-fast performance, implementations of many Java distributed objects and collections, and support for different programming models and architectures.
+The benefits of Redisson include lightning-fast performance, implementations of many Java distributed objects and collections, and support for different programming models and architectures.

 It's true that in a vacuum, Jedis is easy to use.
 However, it's also missing many important features that can simplify and streamline your development process.
 In this regard, Jedis may actually be harder to use than Redisson, requiring you to roll your own implementations of many common Java constructs.